usman-pirzada/NU-Tasks/1st_Sem/PF-Lab_05/README.md

 • D: "You need to improve."
 • F: "Better luck next time."

-### Q #04:Write a program that categorizes a person's age into different life stages: Child, Teenager, Adult,
+### Q #04:
-and Senior, using nested if-else statements.
+Write a program that categorizes a person's age into different life stages: Child, Teenager, Adult, and Senior, using nested if-else statements.

 ### Q #05: